Amid abuse scandal, Roy Moore left with ghost of a campaign

 Over the last month, Moore has played the role of martyr, telling roomfuls about the emotional strain on his wife, his 91-year-old mother and children.
 “I feel my soul is being tried,” he said last week.

 But Moore has defiantly refused to answer questions about the detailed accounts against him from multiple women.
-And despite threatening to sue the Washington Post and the Alabama Media Group over their reporting, the candidate never followed through.
-His campaign has carefully constructed backdoor exits for the candidate in recent weeks to ensure members of the press are unable to get in close proximity to the candidate.
+And despite threatening to sue The Washington Post and the Alabama Media Group over their reporting, the candidate never followed through.
+His campaign has carefully constructed backdoor exits in recent weeks to ensure members of the press are unable to get in close proximity to him.

 Related: Moore accuser says she didn't deserve to be preyed upon